Sung-Yoon Lee: South Korea: Reconciliation through strength and pragmatism

 Lee advocates for a stronger lead by South Korea, reinforcing programs for resettlement of refugees, and pressing on in the global campaign for human rights.
 Lee also supports a South Korean policy of exercising a "resolute mix of stoicism and principled apathy" when faced with North Korea's attempts at provocation and brinksmanship.

 Lee was a strong critic of the Sunshine Policy (in force between 1998 and 2008), calling it a failed policy.
 He stated that the North Korean regime would not be appeased by blandishments, further, such concessions prop the regime and prolong its oppression of the people.

 Reconciliation should be sought from a position of strength.
 South Korea should remain pragmatic, recognizing that "peace in the region has been kept for the last 50 years by the commitment on the part of the United States to the defense of South Korea".
-Lee also has advocated for increased missile defense capabilities by the South."
+Lee also has advocated for increased missile defense capabilities by the South.

 Lee has stated that "amnesia or apathy" of the new Korean generations towards their history "can be reversed through sustained education and the public ritual of remembrance", so that "the lessons of the most traumatic past must be learned and continually relearned, not only to prevent such a tragedy from repeating itself, but also to honor, as one nation, those who made our freedom possible, and to remember that freedom is certainly never free".

+Lee was an outspoken critic of President Moon Jae-in's engagement policy toward North Korea, arguing in The Hill that the 2018 inter-Korean summits amounted to a pledge of tens of billions of dollars that would ultimately finance Pyongyang's nuclear and missile programs.

+In 2025, Lee argued that South Korea should be receptive to Washington's push for an expanded alliance role if it yielded stronger security guarantees, including the possible redeployment of US tactical nuclear weapons to the peninsula.